A Book on Ethics and the Philosophy of Values

-2/ The concept of finality
+2/ The Concept of Finality

-Secondly, we note that these ends imply one another, through hierarchical relationships: But where such arts fall under a single capacity- as bridle-making and the other arts concerned with the equipment of horses fall under the art of riding, and this and every military action under strategy, in the same way other arts fall under yet others- in all of these the ends of the master arts are to be preferred to all the subordinate ends; for it is for the sake of the former that the latter are pursued 5.
+Secondly, we observe that these ends imply one another through hierarchical relationships: But where such arts fall under a single capacity- as bridle-making and the other arts concerned with the equipment of horses fall under the art of riding, and this and every military action under strategy, in the same way other arts fall under yet others- in all of these the ends of the master arts are to be preferred to all the subordinate ends; for it is for the sake of the former that the latter are pursued 5.

-The ends thus articulate themselves in a hierarchy.
-But above all, they themselves pose the need for a summit of this hierarchy, an end to the chain of ends, in other words a supreme end: At that rate the process would go on to infinity, so that our desire would be empty and vain 6.
-Now this hierarchy of ends seems to coincide with the hierarchy of beings: to find the supreme end is to find the supreme good: Clearly this [supreme end] must be the good and the chief good 7.
+Thus, the ends arrange themselves into a hierarchy.
+Above all, however, they indicate the need for a summit of this hierarchy—an end to the chain of ends, or, in other words, a supreme end: At that rate the process would go on to infinity, so that our desire would be empty and vain 6.

 1. Nicomachean Ethics, I, 1